Alternative Ways to Recycle

 Retailer Take-Back Programs

-Many popular retailers, including Forever 21, H&M, Levi’s and The North Face, accept old clothing through a partnership with the recycling company I:CO.
+Many popular retailers, including Forever 21, H&M, Levi’s and The North Face, accept old clothing through a partnership with the recycling company SOEX/I:CO.
 Donated clothing is resold, repurposed, or recycled back into raw materials.

 Ways to Reduce